KS3 Aspiration Programme

-This is an internal event that is being introduced in 2019.
+This is an internal event planned for the Summer term 2020.
 It offers students working at a high level across a number of subjects the chance to win awards for extracurricular independent projects.

 Students are invited to take part based on: